RafaelDBeltran/icn-stage/README.md

     ./install.sh -s
     ```

-We strongly suggest you use a Vagrant + VirtualBox based VM, which contains a Mininet testbed for the developing purposes.
+However, we strongly suggest you use a Vagrant + VirtualBox based VM, which contains a Mininet testbed for the developing purposes.

 1. Configure you VM (this step may take ~2 hours)
     ```sh